GieskerB/AspectCppLibrary/docs/generated_docs/default_profiler_ah.rst

 **Detailed Description:**

-    It uses the DefaultProfilerMsgBuilder and the CoutPrinter to create and print the messages.
+    In conjunction with this aspect use an aspect that provides a implementation for the acp::profiler_msg_builder::build_msg() method.
-    If the developer wants to use a different ProfilerMsgBuilder or Printer, they can create their own aspect that extends the original Profiler aspect.
+    It uses the `CoutPrinter` to print the log message to the standard output.

 *In file* ``src/understanding/default_profiler.ah``